- Download our Moving to Thailand Guide (PDF)

 From Bangkok’s neon lights to Buddhist temples set against awe-inspiring natural settings, Thailand is a land of diversity and opportunities.
-Whether wanting to enjoy their retirement, work in its booming medical tourism industry or supplement a long-term vacation with English teaching, expats are faced with a world of possibility in Thailand.
+Whether wanting to enjoy their retirement, work in its booming medical tourism industry or supplement a long-term holiday with English teaching, expats moving to Thailand are faced with a world of possibility.

 Living in Thailand as an expat

 Best known as a beautiful, affordable and exotic tourist destination, expats moving to Thailand often get to enjoy paradise on a more permanent basis.
 A warm and welcoming Thai culture, striking landscapes and a chance to experience a truly different way of life make living in Thailand both interesting and comfortable for many expats.

 Finding work that pays well can be a major challenge for expats who want to live in Thailand.
 The majority of job opportunities in the country can be found in Bangkok.
 Many new arrivals descend upon the already bustling Thai capital for this reason.

 Rural life in Thailand typically lacks modern amenities, while urban environments are in overdrive, inundating residents with noise pollution and a lack of space.
 This can make it difficult to find a balance.
 Expats frequently find that weekend getaways from Bangkok are key to handling its frenetic energy.

 Although less popular than living in Bangkok, some expats scatter across the northern regions such as Chiang Mai to enjoy a quieter and more traditional Thai lifestyle.
 Chiang Mai in particular is well known as a hub of digital nomads.